-ecemper 2021 Development respects and enhances the existing elements of the neighbourhood character that contribute to the precinct including:
+Development respects and enhances the existing elements of the neighbourhood character that contribute to the precinct including:

-- a) the rich mixture of architectural styles and forms; - b) the stepping of development down the hillside; - c) interconnected streets following the contours of the land; - d) deep soil landscaping within the front and rear setbacks; - e) mature street trees and grassed verges; - f) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; and - g) the preservation of views from public places, including view conjugates between buildings.
+- a) the rich mixture of architectural styles and forms; - b) the stepping of development down the hillside; - c) interconnected streets following the contours of the land; - d) deep soil landscaping within the front and rear setbacks; - e) mature street trees and grassed verges; - f) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; - g) the preservation of views from public places, including view corridors between buildings; and - h) Inter-War flat buildings.

-- 01 To respect and enhance the streetscape character and key elements of the precinct. - 02 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings, incorporating modulation and a varied palette of materials. - To establish a transition of development scale from the detached dwelling houses at the 03 northern end of Bellevue Hill to the residential flat buildings that address the major streets - Birriga Road, Old South Nead Road and Victoria Road - situated along the precinct ridgeline. - 04 To ensure that alterations and additions to the Inter-War flat buildings do not detract from the character of these buildings and their presentation to the street. - 05 To design and site buildings to respond to the topography and minimise cut and fill. - To preserve significant views and vistas to surrounding areas from the streets and parks.
-06 - reinforce the landscape setting and maintain the existing tree canopy.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings, incorporating modulation and a varied palette of materials. - O3 To establish a transition of development scale from the detached dwelling houses at the northern end of Bellevue Hill to the residential flat buildings that address the major streets Birriga Road, Old South Head Road and Victoria Road situated along the precinct ridgeline. - O4 To retain Inter-War flat buildings and ensure that alterations and additions do not detract from the character of these buildings and their presentation to the street. - O5 To design and site buildings to respond to the topography and minimise cut and fill. - O6 To preserve significant views and vistas to surrounding areas from the streets and parks. - O7 To reinforce the landscape setting and maintain the existing tree canopy.